weigert/t-pose/README.md

 (triangulation pose)

-Two-View Pose Estimation and Direct-Mesh Scene Reconstruction from Image Triangulation
+Two-View Pose Estimation, Direct-Mesh Scene Reconstruction and RGB-D Meshing from Image Triangulation

 The animation below was generated from only 2 images using the method described below and implemented in this repository.

 <img alt="Example Interpolation of a Warping between two Views, with Texture Mapping" src="https://github.com/weigert/t-pose/blob/main/screenshots/warp_texture.gif">

 **Disclaimer**: This repository is a proof of concept / prototype for testing purposes.
 I am publishing it now in case anybody is interested.
-The methodology is still being improved and the repository is still being cleaned.
+The methodology is still being improved.
 The state of progress and improvements is explained below.

+## What is t-pose?

+t-pose is a small library that implements various structure from motion, 3D reconstruction and image warping algorithms on the basis of image triangulations in 2D.
+It then provides a number of programs that implement these concepts in an easy to use manner.

 ## Basic Concept

 Surfaces of equal material and orientation typically exhibit the same color when projected in images due to lighting.
-Therefore, triangulations of images are natural choices for representing surface geometry.
+Therefore, triangulations of images in 2D are natural choices for representing surface geometry.

 Projections of triangles from 3D into 2D preserve straight lines and thus triangle geometry.
 Thus, an image triangulation can be directly converted to a 3D mesh if the 3D positions of the vertices can be computed.

-To do this, a multi-view geometry approach is applied, where "feature matches" are used to reconstruct the 3D positions.
+This can be done either using RGB-D data or a multiview geometry approach (i.e. using "feature matches").
 To generate these features, 2D image triangulations are warped between two images of two different views of the same object.

 For calibrated cameras, this allows for direct computation of camera pose, metric vertex positions and thus an object mesh.
+For uncalibrated cameras, a 3D reconstruction can be computed (up to projective ambiguity for two images).

+The triangulations can also be used to perform dense depth map reconstruction prediction, explicit occlusion handling and more.

 ### Details

-The main algorithm consists of the following steps:

-1. Triangulate Images
-2. Warp Triangulations
-3. Reconstruct Mesh

 #### Triangulation